USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 wget https://raw.githubusercontent.com/USDA-ARS-GBRU/itsxpress-tutorial/master/data/manifest.txt
 wget https://raw.githubusercontent.com/USDA-ARS-GBRU/itsxpress-tutorial/master/data/mapping.txt
 ```
-### Importing data
+### Import the sequence data

-Edit the absolute paths in your manifest file to match your file location, then import the data into QIIME.
+Make sure all the data files are in the same directory, then import the data into QIIME.

 This step in the tutorial imports demultiplexed data into QIIME.